-Tesla owners to soon gain ‘Full Self-Driving’ access at the touch of a button, prompting criticism from regulators and safety advocates
+Tesla owners can now request ‘Full Self-Driving’, prompting criticism from regulators and safety advocates

 Tesla’s cars “aren’t actually fully self-driving,” wrote the group, which is supported by Apple, Alphabet-owned Waymo and General Motors-backed Cruise.
 “The underlying issue here is that in case after case, Tesla’s drivers take their eyes off the road because they believe they are in a self-driving car.
 They aren’t.”

 Homendy, the NTSB chair, said Tesla has not shown an active interest in improving the safety of its products.
-She said the board has made recommendations stemming from fatal crashes in Williston and Delray Beach, Fla., as well as Mountain View, Calif. but they have gone unanswered.
+She said the board has made recommendations stemming from fatal crashes in Williston and Delray Beach, Fla., as well as Mountain View, Calif., but they have gone unanswered.

 “Tesla has not responded to any of our requests,” she said.
 “From our standpoint they’ve ignored us — they haven’t responded to us.”